 Last night in discussion with members of the communications committee of the Smarter Niagara Committee about “Growth” as a cultural given in our society.
 Someone asked “Do we have to grow?” - almost afraid to ask because it sounds like a dumb question.
-It was a great question and in some ways the most important question.
+It was a great question and in some ways the most important question.“There is, however, one contradiction between the religion of The Market and the traditional religions that seems to be insurmountable.
+All of the traditional religions teach that human beings are finite creatures and that there are limits to any earthly enterprise.

 A Japanese Zen master once said to his disciples as he was dying, "I have learned only one thing in life: how much is enough."
 He would find no niche in the chapel of The Market, for whom the First Commandment is "There is never enough."
 Like the proverbial shark that stops moving, The Market that stops expanding dies.
 That could happen.
 If it does, then Nietzsche will have been right after all.
 He will just have had the wrong God in mind.”